peterjc/thapbi-pict/examples/fungal_mock/README.rst

     $ thapbi_pict ... -t metadata.tsv -c 5,6,7,3,4,2 -x 1 -g 6

-Argument ``-x 1`` indicates the filename stem can be found in column 1, Accession.
-We might have downloaded the files and used the author original names, in which case ``-x 2`` ought to work.
+Argument ``-t metadata.tsv`` says to use this file for the metadata.

 Argument ``-c 5,6,7,3,4,2`` says which columns to display and sort by.
 This means Sample-type, Group, Protocol, Condition, Replicate, MiSeq Name.
 The purpose here is to group the samples logically (sorting on accession or MiSeq Name would not work), and suitable for group colouring.

+Argument ``-x 1`` (default, so not needed) indicates the filename stem can be found in column 1, Accession.
+We might have downloaded the files and used the author original names, in which case ``-x 2`` ought to work.

 Argument ``-g 6`` means assign colour bands using column 6, Group.
 This is used in the Excel reports.